sevperez/ttt-clojure/README.md

 #### Testing

-* For unit tests, change directories into the `test` directory and run the `lein test` command.
+* For unit tests run the `lein test-refresh` command.